A2 milk soars by $720 million today: What's driving the share price?

 "That last risk is not insignificant so it's something that we are watching pretty closely," he said.

-UBS has upgraded its earnings forecast for a2 milk for the year 2018/19 year just finished.
+UBS has upgraded its earnings forecast for a2 Milk for the year 2018/19 year just finished.

 It now expects revenue to come in at $1.3 billion, which would be a 40.8 per cent improvement on last year's revenue of $922.7 million.

-UBS also expects a net profit after of $308 million, which would be a 57.5 per cent lift on last year's number of $195.7 million.
+UBS also expects a net profit after tax of $308 million, which would be a 57.5 per cent lift on last year's number of $195.7 million.

 For the current financial year to June 30, 2020, UBS sees a revenue of $1.6 billion, and a net profit of $367 million.